tbnobed/tdmedia/UPDATING_PRODUCTION.md

    - Media assignment works correctly
    - Tab navigation is functioning properly

 3. Test the email functionality by creating a new client with the "Send Welcome Email" option enabled.
+Verify that the welcome email contains the correct application domain URL as specified in your APP_DOMAIN environment variable.

 ## Rollback Procedure